cakemanager/docs/docs/Tutorials-And-Examples/Quick-Start.md

 Adding the component
 --------------------

-After loading the plugin we have to load the base-component: CakeManager.Manager.
+After loading the plugin we have to load the base-components in your `AppControllers` `initialize`:

         public function initialize() {

             // code

-            $this->loadComponent('CakeManager.Manager');
+            $this->loadComponent('CakeManager.Manager'); // the manager

             $this->loadComponent('CakeManager.Authorizer'); // must have for your authorization
             $this->loadComponent('CakeManager.IsAuthorized'); // should have for your authorization